 “Au revoir, Madame Pinchot.”
 Removing myself to a stool in a quiet corner, I felt the flutter of my tiny captive yet in my pocket.
 “Oh, pardon, Madame Pinchot.”
 I held up my bird.
 “It has a broken wing, Madame.
 How shall I care for it?”

 “A bird?”
 She frowned.
-“You trouble me with bird?
+“You trouble me with a bird?
 C’est horrible.”
 Glancing down at the Tarot cards, she hastily flipped one over.

 Mama gasped.
 It was the death card.